Norway

 Birthgap Generational Indicator (TFG)

-In 2024, Norway's Birthgap Generational Indicator (TFG) stands at 30.1%, which corresponds to a total fertility rate of 1.45.
-This is a slight decline of 1.7 percentage points compared to the previous year’s figure.
-Over the last five years, the average TFG has increased to 29.5%, reflecting a steady rise in childlessness.
-When compared to the 1970s average of 5.9%, the current level is higher by approximately 24.2 percentage points.
-Since 1975, Norway has consistently exhibited a Generational Birthgap.
-The country recorded its lowest TFG of 0.0% during the early 1970s (1970–1974).
-On the global stage, Norway is ranked 30th out of 38 countries, and within Europe, it holds the 24th position out of 31.
+In 2024, Norway's Birthgap Generational Indicator (TFG) stands at 30.1%, corresponding to a total fertility rate of 1.45.
+This marks a slight decline of 1.7 percentage points from the previous year.
+Over the last five years, the proportion of childlessness has been on an upward trend, with the average from 2020 to 2024 reaching 29.5%.
+When compared to the average from the 1970s, which was just 5.9%, the current level is approximately 24.2 percentage points higher.
+Since 1975, Norway has experienced a persistent generational birth gap.
+The lowest TFG was recorded in the early 1970s, specifically between 1970 and 1974, at 0.0%.
+On the global scale, Norway ranks 30th out of 38 countries, while within Europe, it holds the 24th position out of 31.

 | Year | TFG | Year | TFG |